AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>
 <p align="center">

-The modified ACVRP was fabricated using the following materials:
+**Table 9:** The modified ACVRP was fabricated using the following materials:

 | Parts                  | Quantity | Dimension                             | Source                                                                                                               |
 |:---------------------- |:-------- |:------------------------------------- |:-------------------------------------------------------------------------------------------------------------------- |